About me

-Jim became an avid science fiction reader at the age of ten when he discovered Robert Heinlein’s Starship Troopers in the local Carnegie Library.
-He went on to get degrees in mathematics and psychology in order to help Hari Seldon invent Psychohistory.
-However, Seldon didn’t need help, so Jim took a job writing computer software for medical research in Indianapolis, where he lives with his wife and a variable number of foster kids.
+I became an avid science fiction reader at the age of ten when I discovered Robert Heinlein’s Starship Troopers on my first trip to the adult section of the local Carnegie Library.
+I went on to get degrees in mathematics and psychology in order to help Hari Seldon invent Psychohistory.
+However, Seldon didn’t need my help, so I took a job writing computer software for medical research at Indiana University.

 Leave a Reply